johanley/precision-timekeeping/README.md

 This project is implemented in Java.
 Similar implementations in other languages would need
 <a href='https://en.wikipedia.org/wiki/List_of_arbitrary-precision_arithmetic_software'>arbitrary precision arithmetic</a>, which is widely implemented.

+Quick view of <a href='https://github.com/johanley/precision-timekeeping/blob/master/bigtime/examples/ExampleCode.java'>example code</a>
+that uses this library.

 ### Time Precision in Various Domains